 There are a lot of AI development companies in the market today.
 Some of them include:

 But these AI development companies hardly share their data with each other.
-They all work independently and that doesn't help the future - neither the world nor the customers.
+They all work independently and that helps the future – neither the world nor the customers.